regiongis/SeMaWi/README.md

 this password as your first action in the running system.

 ### Setting up SSL
-To set up SSL, you must manually input the CA certificate, the certificate, and the private key in the folder `/etc/ssl/wiki` with the names `ca_bundle.crt`, `certificate.crt`, and `private.key`.
+The current setup is geared towards using ***Let's Encrypt*** as CA and obtaining the certificates with `certbot`.
+A volume is created specifically for the certificates, as `certbot` is run on the host machine.
+The certificates should be placed in that volume under `/srv/semawi/certs/`.
+The apache configuration file `001-semawi.conf` expects the certificate and the private to be named `fullchain.pem` and `privkey.pem` respectively. **The server configuration expects these values, and will not work without them**.
+The procedure is as follows:

+1. Install `certbot` on the host machine.
+Instructions can be found at [the certbot website](https://certbot.eff.org/).
+2. Stop any running instances of SeMaWi or other processes binding to port 80.
+3. Run `certbot certonly --standalone` and enter the domain name when prompted.
+4. Copy the obtained certificate and key-files into `/srv/semawi/certs`.
+5. Start SeMaWi.

+#### Setting up automated SSL-certificate renewal
+Automatic renewal of the SSL-certificate can be achieved by creating a cronjob that runs the script `cert-renew.sh`.
+The script will take care of the entire renewal process.

+1. Place `cert-renew.sh` into `/srv/semawi/`
+2. It may be necessary to run `chmod +xr /srv/semawi/cert-renew.sh`
+3. Run `sudo crontab -e` and add `0 4 1 * * sh /srv/semawi/cert-renew.sh` to run the script at 4 on the first of every month.
+The timing can be modified if desired.

+#### Running without SSL
-The server configuration expects these values, and will not work without them.
-To use SeMaWi without SSL, change the apache configuration file `0001-semawi.conf` such that the VirtualHost on port 80 no longer redirects to SSL, and disable the VirtualHost on port 443.
+To use SeMaWi without SSL, change the apache configuration file `001-semawi.conf` such that the VirtualHost on port 80 no longer redirects to SSL, and disable the VirtualHost on port 443.

 ### Localsettings.php
 #### Domain/URL